Florence Ada Keynes: Career

-Keynes was an early graduate of Newnham College, Cambridge where her contemporaries included the economist Mary Marshall.
+Keynes was an early graduate of Newnham College, Cambridge, where her contemporaries included the economist Mary Marshall.
 She subsequently became involved in local charitable work, establishing an early juvenile labour exchange, and was one of the founders of the Papworth Village Settlement for sufferers of tuberculosis, a forerunner of Papworth Hospital.
 She was secretary of the local Charity Organisation Society, which provided pensions for the elderly living in poverty, and worked with inmates of workhouses to resettle them into society.
 She encouraged women students to enter charitable work, including Eglantyne Jebb who was introduced to her by Marshall; Jebb subsequently founded Save the Children.

 Cambridge Borough Council

 She was the first female councillor of Cambridge City Council in August 1914, and was also a town magistrate.
 At 70 years of age, Keynes became Mayor of Cambridge on 9 November 1932, the second woman to hold the office.
 She chaired the committee responsible for the building of the new Guildhall, which was completed in 1939.
+In an article she published in The Cam magazine (March 1937), 'Progress with the New Guildhall', she introduced the history and architectural style of the guildhall and reported on its recent developments.

 Works

 Retiring from public duties in 1939, she wrote a history of Cambridge, By-Ways of Cambridge History (Cambridge University Press, 1947).
-In 1950, she published a memoir, Gathering up the threads (W Heffer & Son Ltd, 1950), in which she discusses her ancestors along with the childhoods of her children John Maynard, Margaret and Geoffrey.
+The book provides a glimpse into the city's history, focusing on its more obscure and forgotten corners, beyond its famous university and well-known landmarks.
+In 1950, she published a memoir, Gathering up the threads: A Study in Family Biography (W Heffer & Son Ltd, 1950), in which she discusses her ancestors along with the childhoods of her children John Maynard, Margaret and Geoffrey.
+In Chapter VII, 'End of an Age', she recalled John Maynard's attack of diphtheria and her experience of nursing him in Mentone, France.